 Joseph Junewick, MD FACR

-13 year old female with headache and mild constitutional symptoms.
+10 year old female with congestion and recurrent pneumonia.